leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2026.01.12
+Sisi started her PhD studies in our team.
+She will be working on anode-free lithium-metal batteries, funded by SSF.
+Welcome!

+### 2025.12.17
+Leiting was visited by Dr. Yongkuk (Jake) Jeong, assistant professor in production logistics at KTH Royal Institute of Technology.

 ### 2025.11.27
 The group carried out a beamtime campaign, led by Ziyin, at the DanMAX beamline at MAX IV Laboratory, Sweden.